 Around the world, people are organizing and demanding change.
 From Arab spring to the recalls in Wisconsin to Occupy Wall Street, protesting and advocacy is on the rise.
-How can you harness this unprecedented energy to move policy and create change, while strengthening your organization?
+How can you harness this unprecedented energy for your non-profit or political campaign to move policy and create change, while strengthening your organization?
 We’ll share some principles and best practices in online organizing that you can apply to your work.
 Note: if one of your goals is to grow your list while you’re creating this amazing change, be sure to read our guide to using effective online advocacy to grow your list for non-profits or campaigns.

 First, consider that most online action does not exist in a vacuum.
 Online alone will rarely make the difference.
 Winning online campaigns usually have an offline component, even if it’s just a great petition delivery that then gets your organization some earned media coverage.
 Don’t neglect your offline planning in favor of purely virtual actions, or you’ll be limiting your impact.

 To make your online campaigns more effective, you should consider the theory of change behind each petition before launching.
-What a theory of change means, is that you can explain how taking an action will help you solve the problem the action is about.1 Think through all the steps to get from point A to point B, if point A is signing a petition and point B is achieving your end goal.2
+What a theory of change means, is that you can explain how taking an action will help you solve the problem the action is about.
+Think through all the steps to get from point A to point B, if point A is signing a petition and point B is achieving your end goal.

 An example of a missing theory of change is asking your members to email their Senators to do something like “end all war”.
 Good intentions, but not likely to work.
 Online actions need to be credible in order for people to want to take part, and to share it with their friends.
 So if this particular action is just a first step in a campaign plan, be sure to tell people that… and what’s next.

 A good example of a campaign with a theory of change was PCCC’s Dollar a Day campaign against Norm Coleman.
 After the 2008 elections and once it was clear Al Franken won the Minnesota Senate seat, Norm Coleman still wouldn’t concede.
 The rationale for that was pretty obvious – preventing the Democrats from having 60 seats and control of the Senate for as long as possible.
 So PCCC came up with an idea to change the equation – make the Republicans pay some kind of price for their obstruction.
 By having progressive small dollar donors pledge to donate $1 a day until Norm Coleman conceded, PCCC (and the progressive movement) was getting stronger every day Norm dragged his feet.
 When the dollar amount raised got serious enough, Republican interests would then be threatened enough to start pressuring Norm to stand down.
 End result?
-Norm did eventually concede that summer (and PCCC raised a lot of money too).3
+Norm did eventually concede that summer (and PCCC raised a lot of money too).

 Need to figure out who the right target is.
 Somebody that can be moved, maybe it’s not the elected official but it’s someone who would influence them.
 The right target might not be the obvious one.